 Phone scams are everywhere around us, and they can be very strategic.
 We all misspell websites on the internet, but what about misdialing phone numbers on the phone?

-A phone scam is happening around when world: you think you’ve dialed a number correctly for a customer service, business, bank, etc., but you might have dialed one digit wrong.
+A phone scam is happening around when world: you think you’ve dialed a number correctly for customer service, business, bank, etc., but you might have dialed one digit wrong.
 The call is connected, but not to the right company.
-Instead, it is a different company that secured a toll-free number similar to well-known ones, likely hoping that you misdial your intended number.
+Instead, it is a different company that secured a premium number similar to well-known ones, likely hoping that you misdial your intended number.

 How to avoid this scam